rimelek/tutorial-docker-build/README.md

 - The instruction known from the Dockerfile
 - The arguments of the instruction.

-I haven't impelemented all the instructions, only some for the demonstration.
+I haven't implemented all the instructions, only some for the demonstration.
 These are:

 - FROM